0watcher/desert/README.md

 # 🏜️ desert
- Simple async schemaless wrapper for rusqlite, that prevent you among others from hardcoding queries.
-It isn't complete because I'am not handling all possible features available in SQLite.
+A simple async schemaless wrapper for rusqlite that gets rid of, among other things, hardcoding queries.
+It is not complete because I do not support all possible features available in SQLite.

-## Cargo Add
+## Installation
 ```
 cargo add desert && cargo add serde_derive && cargo add tokio
 ```